-Large scale renovation on the frontal facade was made towards the end of 19th century and beginning of 20th century under the supervision of architect Sir Aston Webb.
+Large scale renovation on the frontal facade was made towards the end of the 19th century and beginning of the 20th century under the supervision of architect Sir Aston Webb.
 French stone used in the frontal facades were replaced by Portland stones.
-The present day forecourt, where 'Changing the Guard' is held, was constructed in 1911.
-In the same year setting up of the railings and gates were completed.
-The Central Gate is used for State occasions and departure of the guards after 'Changing the Guards' ceremony, while the North-Center gate is used for everyday access into the Palace.
+The present-day forecourt, where ‘Changing the Guard’ is held, was constructed in 1911.
+In the same year setting up of the railings and gates was completed.
+The Central Gate is used for State occasions and departure of the guards after ‘Changing the Guards’ ceremony, while the North-Center gate is used for everyday access into the Palace.

 Buckingham Palace today